OPENDAP/bes/modules/dmrpp_module/data/README.md

 # README
+This directory (_data_) contains:
+- module test data
+- The _dmr++_ tools: scripts, source code, and production rules for tools that can be used to create and process `hdf5`/`netcdf-4` data files to create portable _dmr++_ files whose binary data objects are held in a web object store like AWS S3.

+## Overview
 We have developed an initial set of tools that enable a data provider to easily serve data stored in Amazon's S3 Web Object Store.
 In the current implementaiton, the data must be stored in HDF5 or NetCDF4 files.
 The data